-Silence is no effective communication.
-When things are not going well between employees and managers, a simple solution like communication can build bridges.
-An employee performance appraisal system works well as a channel for employee-manager communication.
-Managers should use the assessment as an opportunity to describe the criteria on which the performance is judged, with the aim of helping the employee better understand how to do his job.
-For example, when the Manager tells the receptionist that she needs to be customer focused, he can explain, “I want you to smile when our clients walk in.
-That will tell me you are keeping our philosophy of ‘Customer First’ in mind”.
-The employee too can open up and share any work concerns he may have.
+Silence is not an effective communication method.
+When things are not going well between employees and managers, communication can build bridges.
+An employee performance appraisal system that is designed to facilitate employee-manager communication is an essential part of the productive organization.
+Managers should use the appraisal as an opportunity to describe the criteria on which the performance is judged, with the aim of helping the employees better understand how to do their job.

-An employee evaluation is an instrument to evaluate the effectiveness of a human resource program.
+Employee evaluation is a useful instrument to evaluate the effectiveness of the implemented human resource program.

-Productive employees are goal driven.
+Productive employees are goal-driven.
 They relentlessly pursue their goals to achieve excellence and rewards.
 Setting goals can be the high point of an appraisal when an employee feels charged to perform and achieve the desired goals.
 Meeting targets will make the employee feel confident.
-The appraisal is also an opportunity for managers to realign business objectives if market situations are changing and set goals realistically.
-Formal evaluations are also a good time to step away from the hustle and bustle of everyday work and reflect upon the overarching direction your team is heading towards.
+The appraisal is also an opportunity for managers to realign business objectives if market situations are changing and set realistic goals.
+Formal evaluations are also a good time to step away from the hustle and bustle of everyday work and reflect upon your team’s overarching direction.